How to Protect Your Family From Xenoestrogens

 Other things you can do for your family.

-In contradiction to what I have just written about bread, my next advice is to shop local.
 Many farmers don’t spray with pesticides, but haven’t paid the premium to get their land certified organic.
 Your supermarket chain won’t be able to tell you that information, but your local store can, and so can the farmers themselves.
 So buy from local stores or farmers’ markets.
 Buying local can often work out cheaper than going to the supermarket too – our local store is our cheapest place to buy organic milk.

 If you’d like to make changes, but feel overwhelmed, then do so gradually.